MSc Marine Resource Management and Policy

 As global populations continue to grow and climate change alters the marine environment, marine fisheries will come under increasing pressure, especially considering that the majority of people in coastal developing nations depend upon fisheries as their main source of protein.
 However, fisheries also have negative impacts on marine species, habitats and ecosystem processes, and on other species such as marine mammals, seabirds and reptiles.
 For this reason, conservation of the marine environment is essential if we are to succeed in achieving sustainable use of marine natural resources and needs to be integrated into an ecosystem-based approach to management.
 These issues are central to international and national policy and law focused on the sustainable development goals, and address, food security, human welfare, life below water, poverty, health and safety

 Marine conservation and fisheries sit within an international policy framework underpinned by the UN Sustainability Development Goals.
-You will develop an understanding of the policy and legal context that shapes the global marine agenda, You will be introduced to the concept of 'social license to operate' and will understand the current challenges and remedies e.g. accreditation around illegal fishing and social welfare issues in seafood supply chains
+You will develop an understanding of the policy and legal context that shapes the global marine agenda, you will be introduced to the concept of 'social license to operate' and will understand the current challenges and remedies, accreditation around illegal fishing and social welfare issues in seafood supply chains, for example.

 The skills of communicating science to the wider world (so called ‘Ocean literacy') will introduce you to the use social media in science, blogging, policy brief development, interview skills and practical skills such as development of public facing displays and TV and radio interview techniques.

 Field work occurs throughout the taught part of the course, providing first-hand experience of current marine vertebrate conservation and fisheries issues and techniques.
 Guest lectures from practitioners in Government, industry, the NGO and consultancy sector will bring theory to 'life' in a shared experience of real-world challenges.